tim-harding/tim-harding.github.io/src/blog/soa-rs/index.md

 let foos = vec![Foo(0, 1), Foo(2, 3)];
 ```

 Because of memory alignment requirements, each `Foo` takes 128 bits of space, leaving 56 bits to waste.
-Further, suppose you want to iterate over thousands of elements, accessing only the `u8` field.
-Since RAM serves data by the cache line, 15 of every 16 bytes transferred is thrown out, causing the CPU to stall on memory access.
+Further, suppose you iterate over many elements, but only access the `u8` field.
+Since RAM serves data by the cache line, 15 of every 16 bytes transferred is thrown out, forcing the CPU to wait for memory.

 SOA addresses this by storing each struct field as a separate array.
 That way, elements are tightly packed.
 No space is wasted to padding, and during iteration, every cache line byte goes to use.
 Here's what it looks like using `soa-rs`: